dnizzolo/ski/README.md

 ## Description

-This system is meant to be used to play with combinatory logic and lambda calculus.
-You can parse terms from strings with the usual grammar and perform operations on them such as reduction or translations from a system to another.
-In order to make lambda calculus easier to handle, the system can parse and evaluate lambda programs.
+This system is only meant to be used to play with combinatory logic and lambda calculus.
+You can parse terms from strings with the usual grammars and perform operations on them such as reduction or translations from a system to another.
+Additionally you may write simple programs for lambda calculus or combinatory logic.

 ## Examples